How to Perform Software Product Testing – Detailed Process and Methods with Examples

 • Keep usability and site design central to your testing.
 Because the more features we add, the cleaner the site should look

-• Perform performance and security testing when a major release has happened or there is a significant change made to the architecture.
-(New server brought in, etc.) Most software systems don’t need this with every release.
+• Perform performance and security testing when a major release has happened or if there is a significant change made to the architecture.
+(New servers brought in, etc.) Most software systems don’t need this with every release.

-• Keep in touch with the competition and know the product vision
+• Keep in touch with the competition and learn about the product vision

-• Adapt pair testing, for immediate feedback and fixing.
+• Adapt pairing testing for immediate feedback and fixing.
 Include the product owner when possible

 • Plan for changes and known issues

-• Try to get your hands on the customer feedback and check if they are can be tracked as enhancement suggestion to keep the growth constant. (once again, this is not the primary responsibility of the QA team, but everyone counts)
+• Try to get your hands on the customer feedback and see if they can be tracked as enhancement suggestions to keep the growth constant. (once again, this is not the primary responsibility of the QA team, but everyone counts)

 Stage #3) Product Maturity